The Definitive Guide to Understand Stack vs Heap Memory Allocation

 Thumbnail_Loader_CandCPP

-The executable file holds all the instructions that are required to execute the program.
+The executable file holds all the instructions required to execute the program.
 The program counter takes over all those instructions and allocates memory to all the variables, functions, parameters, and return calls.
-By utilizing the memory, the program counter generates the output of a program.
-The image given below represents the different segments of memory area used in program execution.
+By utilizing memory, the program counter generates the program's output.
+The image below represents the different segments of memory area used in program execution.

 Memory_Segmentation